oracle/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ![](media/b00b4ee8832a24f06a3c261311fcc724.png)
 <p align="center">Figure 3-2</p>

-3. A Worksheet connected to your ADB Database will open on the top righ window.
+3. A Worksheet connected to your ADB Database will open on the top right window.

 ![](media/3a8a6539c8e04037636b43ed466d8ba0.png)
 <p align="center">Figure 3-3</p>